USING IRONSECUREDOC

 • docker container run - This command uses the given image to construct and launch a new Docker container.

-• --rm - automatically cleans up the container immediately once it stops running.
+• --rm - Automatically cleans up the container immediately once it stops running.
 It removes all the unused containers at the time of the completion of any process.

-• -p 8080:8080 - Let it publish the container's port 8080, so you can access it on your machine from http://localhost:8080.
+• -p 8080:8080 - Publishes the container's port 8080, so you can access it on your machine from http://localhost:8080.

 • -e IronSecureDoc_LicenseKey=<IRONSECUREDOC_LICENSE_KEY> - Set an environment variable in the running container named IronSecureDoc_LicenseKey that lets you turn on and use licensed features of IronSecureDoc.
 Replace <IRONSECUREDOC_LICENSE_KEY> with your actual key.